 A personal budget gives you choice and control over the care and support you need.
 When they develop your Care Plan with you, you will be given an estimate of how much they will pay and how much you need to contribute (as you may have to pay something towards the cost of the services you need).

-When organising any care and support funded by us, you have two options:
+When organising any care and support funded by Norfolk County Council, you have two options:

 - Ask Norfolk County Council to arrange one or more services for you.
 They will make all the arrangements directly with providers and pay using your Personal Budget.